 Where do I start to maximise my savings?

-Quite simply, if you have money in bank accounts or building societies, make a commitment to review how much interest – if any – you’re getting on that money, and switch those accounts if you can find a better deal elsewhere.
+Quite simply, if you have money in bank accounts or building societies, make a commitment to review how much interest – if any – you’re getting on that money, and investigate if you can get a better deal elsewhere.
 Take notice periods into consideration, but look around as every bank lists their current rates online, and many comparison websites hold listings which show the best rates currently available.

 How do I ‘manage money more carefully’?

 Look at your debts and aim to reduce the interest you’re paying for them.
 If you can’t pay off all your debts by the time you retire, try to pay off the ones with the highest rates of interest.

 Why?
 Because the interest on debt is usually higher than the interest you’ll receive by investing or saving your money (unless you’re investing in riskier funds, where of course the value may fall as well as rise).
 Do bear in mind though that sometimes paying off a loan early can trigger an additional payment.

 When it comes to ‘reviewing my savings’, what should I do?